katarighe/microverse-capstone-project-1/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy of this project up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

 - To have Visual Studio Code (VSC) ready.
 - To have your preferable web browser ready.
 Microsoft Edge and Google Chrome (their latest version) are considerd the best web browsers for viewing.
-- GitHub Desktop also be used as an option, but VSC is recommended because of their git capability, as well as configuring the Web Linters (Lighthouse/Stylelint/Webhint/ES Lint).
+- GitHub Desktop also be used as an option, but VSC is recommended code editor because of their git capability, as well as configuring the Web Linters (Lighthouse/Stylelint/Webhint/ES Lint).

+Also, these basic requirements are needed in order to fully understand how the project fully works from the start:
+- Should have a basic knowledge of HTML.
+- Should have a basic knowledge of CSS.
+- Should have a basic knowledge of JS (JavaScript).
+- Also, it is recommended to have a basic knowledge on how Git and GitHub works.

 ### Setup

+Before starting with the project, follow these instructions:
+- Visual Studio Code Download Link: https://code.visualstudio.com/download
+- How to Install Visual Studio Code on Windows 7/8.1/10/11: https://www.youtube.com/watch?v=MlIzFUI1QGA

 Clone this repository to your desired folder:
 -  git clone git@github.com:katarighe/microverse-capstone-project-1.git

 Install this project with Visual Studio Code: